garg-ketki/CleanLocationWriteUp/README.md

 # CleanLocationWriteUp
-Activity loosen from the load of LocationListeners.
+1. Activity loosen from the load of LocationListeners.
-Runtime permission not added.
-Please switch on the permission manually.
-ViewModel is not tied to Activity context.
-LocationManager is acting as LifecycleObserver.
+2. LocationManager is acting as LifecycleObserver.